What is…

 also known as: Tel Afek, Kŭlảt Râs el ’Ain—meaning “the castle of the spring-head”

-This city was built by Herod the Great, and named in honor of his father, King Antipater II of Judea—founder of the Herodian dynasty.
+This city was built by Herod the Great, and named in honor of his father who paved the way for Herod’s rise.

-It lay in a strategic place between Caesarea and Lydda, two miles inland, on the great Roman road from Caesarea to Jerusalem.
+Antipatris lay in a strategic place between Caesarea and Lydda, 2 miles inland, on the great Roman road from Caesarea to Jerusalem.

 The Apostle Paul was brought to this place by night (Acts 23:31) on his way to Caesarea, 28 miles away.